Leech Lattice Vector Quantization for Efficient LLM Compression: Leech Lattice Vector Quantization (LLVQ)

 \subsection{Extending to Spherical Search in $\Lambda_{24}(m)$}

-In the original single-shell setting of Adoul--Barth, all candidates share the same norm, so Euclidean and angular distances induce the same ordering:

-Consequently, ranking by $-\langle x,v\rangle$ is equivalent to minimizing $\|x-v\|$.
+In the original single-shell setting of \citet{adoul1988nearest}, all candidates share the same norm so Euclidean and angular distances induce the same ordering: $ \|x {-} v\|^2 {=} \|x\|^2 {+} \|v\|^2 {-} 2\langle x, v\rangle \text{\ (fixed $\|v\|$)} $ Consequently, ranking by $-\langle x,v\rangle$ is equivalent to minimizing $\|x{-}v\|$.
 For LLVQ we generalize the search to multiple shells of $\Lambda_{24}(m)$.
-Across shells, candidate norms vary and the Euclidean vs.\ angular equivalence no longer holds.
-We therefore support two scoring modes: \emph{Euclidean distance} (suitable for spherical shaping), and \emph{angular distance} via cosine similarity (suitable for shape--gain).
-This can be implemented by normalizing both the input and the candidates, $\hat{x}=x/\|x\|$ and $\hat{v}=v/\|v\|$, and maximizing $\langle \hat{x}, \hat{v}\rangle$.
+Since candidate norms vary across shells the Euclidean vs.\ angular equivalence no longer holds.
+We add support for two metrics: \emph{Euclidean distance} (for spherical shaping), and \emph{angular distance} via cosine similarity (for shape--gain).
+This can be implemented by normalizing both the input and candidates, $\hat{x}{=}x/\|x\|$ and $\hat{v}{=}v/\|v\|$ and maximizing $\langle \hat{x}, \hat{v}\rangle$.